bietuola/phpman-framework/README.md

-# webman-framework
+# phpman-framework
-Note: This repository is the core code of the webman framework.
-If you want to build an application using webman, visit the main [webman](https://github.com/walkor/webman) repository.
+Note: This repository is the core code of the phpman framework.
+If you want to build an application using webman, visit the main [phpman](https://github.com/bietuola/phpman) repository.

 ## LICENSE
 MIT